Disney XD (United Kingdom and Ireland): Disney Acquisition

-On July 23, 2001, The Walt Disney Company announced to acquire Fox Family Worldwide from News Corporation and Saban Entertainment, which gave Disney 76% ownership of Fox Kids Europe which in turn included the British operations.
+On 23 July 2001, The Walt Disney Company announced its intent to acquire Fox Family Worldwide from News Corporation and Saban Entertainment, which gave Disney 76% ownership of Fox Kids Europe which in turn included the British operations.
 The deal was closed in October 2001.
-Beforehand, Disney announced they would rebrand Fox Kids Europe, and in turn Fox Kids UK as a Disney-branded network, but this eventually was scrapped.
+Beforehand, Disney announced they would rebrand Fox Kids Europe, and in turn Fox Kids UK as a Disney-branded network, but this was eventually cancelled.

-On January 11, 2002, it was announced that the channel would be added to Telewest's digital service on February 15, with new expanded hours ranging from 6:00am-10:00pm.
+On 11 January 2002, it was announced that the channel would be added to Telewest's digital service on 15 February, airing at the same 6am–10pm broadcast hours as on other digital platforms.
 The service was already available on Telewest's analogue cable operations.
+The channel launched with its timeshift on the day.
+Shortly afterwards, Fox Kids +1 was launched on NTL.

 In November 2003, Fox Kids began broadcasting 24 hours a day, seven days a week.

 Jetix

 Pre-Launch

-On January 8, 2004, ABC Cable Networks Group, Fox Kids Europe and Fox Kids Latin America announced plans to rename its entire operations to Jetix, which implied action and adventure.
-In the United Kingdom, the transitioning to the Jetix brand began with an announcement on March 25, 2004, with Fox Kids UK announcing to launch a daily primetime block under the Jetix name beginning on April 3, airing from 3pm to 7pm, The block introduced several new programmes to Fox Kids' lineup - including Sonic X and Shaman King.
+On 8 January 2004, ABC Cable Networks Group, Fox Kids Europe and Fox Kids Latin America announced plans to rename its entire operations to Jetix, which implied action and adventure.
+In the United Kingdom, the transitioning to the Jetix brand began with an announcement on 25 March 2004, with Fox Kids UK announcing to launch a daily primetime block under the Jetix name beginning on 3 April, airing from 3pm to 7pm, The block introduced several new programmes to Fox Kids' lineup, including Sonic X and Shaman King.

 In September 2004, a monthly Jetix Magazine was launched as part of the rebrand, produced under license by Future Publishing.
 The magazine covered a wide aspect of content including news, interviews, music, and sports.
 Ronnie Cook, managing director at JCP, added: "We're excited to be able to offer this new UK title for kids.
 The Jetix Magazine will also provide viewers with a crucial marketing tool for upcoming channel activity."

 In September 2004, the Jetix block became part of the morning line-up, between the hours of 7am to 9am.